 Kaguya Sama shares similarities with Compulsive Gambler.
 But it’s nowhere near as crazy or extreme.

-K-On is just a classic at this point.
+K-On is just a

 It’s one of the major “Moe” anime that started the trend off in a big way.
 And even “Kawaii” characters as well.